 Acronis True Image may fail to back up an NTFS-compressed partition due to some limitations on working with such partitions.
 If it is possible, decompress the partition before backing it up.
-For more detailed information, see the Acronis Support KB article "Acronis True Image Fails to Back Up a Compressed Partition" available at http://kb.acronis.com/content/1811.
+For more detailed information click Acronis True Image Fails to Back Up a Compressed Partition

-Acronis True Image Home states that a backup is corrupted
+Acronis True Image Home 2010 Netbook Edition states that a backup is corrupted

-Instructions on how to troubleshoot and resolve issues with corrupt backups can be found in the Acronis Support KB article"Troubleshooting Issues with Corrupt Backups" available at http://kb.acronis.com/content/1517.
+Instructions on how to troubleshoot and resolve issues with corrupt backups can be found through the following link to an Acronis Support KB article: Troubleshooting Issues with Corrupt Backups